drowaisqayyum/covid_19_azure/README.md

 ### Data Structure

-The raw data files from the COVID-19 Data Hub contain various attributes related to COVID-19 cases, deaths, recoveries, tests, and vaccinations.
+The raw data files from the COVID-19 Data Hub contain various attributes related to **COVID-19 cases, deaths, recoveries, tests, and vaccinations**.
 This data is provided at different administrative levels (country, state, and city) and includes daily records.

 Key attributes in the raw data files include: